 Risk Category Risk Trigger/Issue Risk Mitigation or Other Action Strategic The need ensure that any reviews and plans are clearly aligned to in the town centre regeneration work in terms of scope and timeframe Alignment of the governance of any programmes of work.
 Clear communication between the programmes of work to align work wherever possible.
-Partners unable to agree on the proposed approach to the review of the following services will take place in the order listed: o Year 1 - Libraries and Archives o Year 2 - Auditorium o Year 3 - Leisure and Sport Extensive dialogue between both parties on the proposed reviews and Council being clear in its expected outcomes.
-Operational The impact of Covid-19 being longer and/or more significant in terms of the future use of these assets.
+Partners unable to agree on the proposed approach to the review of the following services will take place in the order listed: O Year 1 - Libraries and Archives O Year 2 - Auditorium O Year 3 - Leisure and Sport Operational The impact of Covid-19 being longer and/or more significant in terms of the future use of these assets.
 Ensure that risks of impact is modelled in the business planning.
 Test assumptions where ever possible and seek new ways of working which are less impacted by Covid-19 restrictions and take account of the populations amended behaviour.